getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 - Optional: A link to the upstream release notes page.
 - Include your Test Plan.

-Here is an example in our standard format:
+Here is an example in our standard format (make sure to check the box in the checklist):

 ```
-Update foo to 1.2.3
+foo: Update to 1.2.3

-**Changelog**
+## Summary

 Bugfixes: